 Greetings fellow comrades in craft.
-Welcome to yet another installment of Beerhind the Scenes with Beer Selfie and Traveler’s Beer Log.
-For this take, I once again decided to play it close to the vest and visit another (VERY) local brewery here in my hometown of Lodi, CA. I was thrilled that a hometown kid like myself could sit down with Grant, the owner of IDOL Beer Works and talk about all things beer related under the sun.
-The things I learned from him were incredible and his perspective on beer, not only in our region, but across the globe made me that much more excited to do this brewery justice in this article.
+Welcome to yet another installment of Behind the Brew with Beer Selfie.
+For this take, I once again decided to play it close to the vest and visit another (VERY) local brewery here in my hometown of Lodi, CA. I was thrilled that a hometown kid like myself could sit down with Grant, the owner of IDOL Beer Works, and talk about all things beer related under the sun.
+The things I learned from him were incredible and his perspective on beer, not only in our region but across the globe made me that much more excited to do this brewery justice in this article.

 To understand IDOL’s beginning we need to go back to before they opened their doors to the fine folks of Lodi.
 Grant owned a business called Flight Lounge in the city of Woodbridge (basically a little mini city within Lodi).
 It was a nice spot that specialized in good eats and even better craft beer options.
 At the time, it was really the only place in town you could go and find an extensive selection of good local brews.
 This was the first time Grant could display his true passion for all things beer.
 Being born and raised in Scotland, he joked with me and said this long love of beer started very young and could be credited to “Always being around Rugby clubs growing up”.
 He knew that he wanted to start pushing the beer (more importantly CRAFT beer) scene into the city of Lodi.
 What he didn’t know was if the people here would be accepting of it.